Back to all articles

 Imagine standing at the finish line of your first triathlon, feeling a sense of accomplishment and pride.

-You’ve crossed the finish line, you’ve achieved your goal, and you couldn’t have done it without your triathlon trainer.
+You’ve crossed the finish line, you’ve achieved your goal, and you couldn’t have done it without your head coach.

 Selecting the perfect triathlon coach is an important step in achieving your triathlon goals.

-A good triathlon trainer can help you develop a personalized training plan, improve your technique, stay motivated, and prepare for race day.
+A good triathlon trainer can help you become a professional triathlete, develop a personalized training plan, improve your technique, stay motivated, and prepare for race day.

-In this article, we will discuss the key qualities and qualifications to look for in a triathlon trainer, the steps involved in the hiring process, and the red flags to watch out for.
+In this article, we will discuss the key qualities and qualifications to look for in triathlon coaches, the steps involved in the hiring process, and the red flags to watch out for.

 We will also provide tips for each step of the process and share examples of common mistakes to avoid.